pbarszczyk/ksef-php-client/README.md

     range(1, 100)
 );

-// For sending invoices as DTOs use OpenAndSendRequest DTO or array
+// For sending invoices as DTOs use OpenAndSendRequest or array
-// For sending invoices as XMLs use OpenAndSendXmlRequest DTO
+// For sending invoices as XMLs use OpenAndSendXmlRequest
-// For sending invoices as ZIP use OpenAndSendZipRequest DTO
+// For sending invoices as ZIP use OpenAndSendZipRequest
 $openResponse = $client->sessions()->batch()->openAndSend([
     'formCode' => 'FA (3)',
     'faktury' => $faktury